davidp1404/dns-operator/README.md

 # dns-operator
 Kubernetes DNS operator based on coredns and developed with python3 using [kubernetes](https://github.com/kubernetes-client/python) and [kopf](https://kopf.readthedocs.io/en/stable/) libraries.
 Currently it only supports coredns files (a configmap) as the backing storage using jinja2 templates to render config files.
-It could be easily adpated to use other backends due to the flexibility of coredns, being straightforward to connect with public cloud DNS services.
+It could be easily adapted to use other backends due to the flexibility of coredns, being straightforward to connect with public cloud DNS services.
 ## What it does?
 Extend kubernetes api with new CRDs to allow you:
 1) Manage DNS instances (create/delete):